phanan/vue-google-signin-button/README.md

 $ npm install vue-google-signin-button
 ```

-or, if you're not in a module environment, just include it as a `<script>`.
+or, if you're not in a modular environment, just include it as a `<script>`.

 ## Usage

 > Important: `https://apis.google.com/js/api:client.js` must be included as a `<script>` in your web app, as this plugin depends on it.

-Step 1: `import` and `use` the plugin if you're in a module environment (you don't need this step otherwise, as the plugin will register itself).
+Step 1: `import` and `use` the plugin if you're in a modular environment (you don't need this step otherwise, as the plugin will register itself).

 ``` js
 import GSignInButton from 'vue-google-signin-button'